We’ve scoured the internet to find the best espresso machine under 500 dollars. Below is a summary of our top three picks.

 Singles.
 Small households with only one coffee drinker.
 Purists may find it too minimalist for their liking, and it’s too small for power drinkers.

-If you’re like many people, you may have a secret (or not so secret) specialty coffee addiction.
-Part of the morning ritual for millions involves stopping by the local Starbucks or other coffee shop to get a Red-Eye, cappuccino, or other specialty drink.
+If you’re like many people, you may have a secret (or not-so-secret) specialty coffee addiction.
+Part of the morning ritual for millions involves stopping by the local Starbucks or other coffee shops to get a Red-Eye, cappuccino, or other specialty drink.
 For some, it may feel more like an obsession than an addiction.

 One of the things that holds people back though is the fact that the high-end machines that get all the press are expensive.
 Count on paying fifteen hundred dollars or more for a machine loaded with bells and whistles.
 And the most expensive machines on the market will run you as much as a good used car!